 My training in psychotherapy has taken my philosophical background to the next level and has been helping me develop my interest in the related issues regarding our sense of self-identity and our ability to engage in meaningful relationships.
 I work primarily with people experiencing depression, low self-esteem, troubled relationships, painful social anxieties, grief and loss, isolation, shame, and student stress and anxiety, to name just a few.
 My approach is feminist, anti-oppressive, LGBTQ*-affirmative, sex-positive and client-centred.

-I maintain regular contact with a supervisor from the faculty about my practice and am working toward membership with the College of Registered Psychotherapists of Ontario.
+I maintain regular contact with a supervisor from the faculty about my practice and am a member of the College of Registered Psychotherapists of Ontario.
 I am a member of the Canadian Association for Psychodynamic Therapy.